Frequently Asked Questions

 May a depository institution pledge loans with electronic signatures as collateral?

 Yes.
-Each Reserve Bank has decided that loans with imaged or electronic signatures in lieu of “wet ink” signatures are eligible to be pledged as collateral.
+Loans with electronic signatures in lieu of “wet ink” signatures may be pledged as collateral.
 Contact your local Reserve Bank for further information.
+(Updated 8.23.24)

 May a depository institution pledge loans that were signed on paper but now only exist as imaged copies?

 Yes.
-Loans that are signed on paper and then imaged and electronically stored with the original paper copy destroyed are eligible to pledge as collateral subject to local Reserve Bank approval.
-Some restrictions may apply to pledges of loans that qualify as negotiable instruments.
+Loans that are signed on paper and then imaged and electronically stored with the original paper copy destroyed may be pledged as collateral.
+Some restrictions may apply based on the applicable state law.
 Contact your local Reserve Bank for further information.
+(Updated 8.23.24)

 When is a modification of a loan deemed a new origination?